 Emotional development - teens and beyond

-A study of teenagers in mainstream schools who were born before 29 weeks' gestation showed that, compared with mainstream classmates, they have higher levels of parent- and teacher-reported emotional, attentional, and peer problems well into their teens.
+A study of teenagers in mainstream schools who were born before 29 weeks of gestation showed that, compared with mainstream classmates, they have higher levels of parent- and teacher-reported emotional, attentional, and peer problems well into their teens.
 Despite these problems, they do not show signs of more serious conduct disorders, delinquency, drug use, or depression.

 A study of preterm children who had reached 19 to 22 years of age showed that they were, on average, shorter than their contemporaries, more likely to use prescription medicines and less likely to have attended higher education.